markblokpoel/mathlib/paper.md

 syntax and semantics closely matches that of the specification.
-Since formal theories are specified using mathematical notation [@marr:1982, @blokpoel_vanrooij:2021, @guest_martin:2021], functional programming languages bring a lot to the table in terms of syntactic and semantic resemblance to mathematical concepts and notation. ```mathlib``` adds mathematical concepts and notation to the functional programming language Scala [@odersky:2008].
-Specifically in the current version, set theory and graph theory. ```mathlib``` differs from other libraries in that is focuses on usability and transparency, whereas other libraries focus on computational expressiveness at the cost of accessibility and transparency.
+Since formal theories are specified using mathematical notation [@marr:1982, @blokpoel_vanrooij:2021, @guest_martin:2021], functional programming languages bring a lot to the table in terms of syntactic and semantic resemblance to mathematical concepts and notation. ```mathlib``` adds mathematical concepts and notation to the functional programming language Scala [@odersky:2008], specifically in the current version: set theory and graph theory. ```mathlib``` differs from other libraries in that is focuses on usability and transparency, whereas other libraries focus on computational expressiveness at the cost of accessibility and transparency.